Wolf Rinke Associates, Inc.

 This is the form you will be forwarding to CDR and if you want to make substantial changes to your plan you have to notify CDR.
 That's why I suggest you keep your goals broad (i.e. pick codes that end in 000) so you have wiggle room.

-For example in the "Goal" section of this form you fill in: "I want to improve my professional skills."
-In the "Learning Need" section you print "Professional skills" fill in Code 1000 and the level you'd like to achieve-Level 1, 2 or 3.
-(Levels are not tracked by CDR so don't spend too much time on these.)
+For example in the "Goal" section you fill in: "I want to improve my professional skills."
+In the "Learning Need" section you put "Professional skills" fill in Code 1000.

 You may add additional codes if you desire such as 1010--Career planning, job search, goal setting; and 1120--Time and stress management, life balance.
 However, any of the codes listed in the 1000 category will satisfy your 1000 learning need code.

-For "Approved Types of Continuing Professional Education (CPE) Activity," on the back of this form, you go to our catalog and note that our course "How to Maximize Professional Potential and Increase Your Earning Power in Nutrition and Dietetics (C187)" is appropriate for Codes 1000, 1010, and 1120.
+For "Approved Types of Continuing Professional Education (CPE) Activity," you go to our catalog and note that our program C256 "Goals: Your Road Map to Success" is appropriate for Codes 1000, 1010, 1110, 1120.

-You can use courses of any level for every Level (1, 2 or 3) that you have specified in your Portfolio.
+You can use programs of any level for every Level (1, 2 or 3).

 You mark the "Pre-approved Self-study--720 Printed" section of the green form.